The RLI Team

 Associate Director, Research, Policy & Strategic Partnerships

 Service Delivery Team

 RLI’s service delivery network is decentralized through community-based programming and divides the province into four geographic regions.
-This organizational structure allows for standardized client service delivery through a network of Education & Employment offices (Métis Training to Employment or MTE), while centralizing financial and administrative accountability at the Head Office.
+This organizational structure allows for standardized client service delivery through a network of Métis Education & Training Information Services centres, while centralizing financial and administrative accountability at the Head Office.

 Regional Managers are responsible for overseeing the regional budget that supports Métis clients and their training needs.
 In response to labour market conditions, Regional Managers determine the best way to deliver client services in their respective region.
 Regional services include individualized action plans and training projects that are designed to match clients with an occupational interest to a specific labour market demand.
 While developing training projects, Regional Managers engage partners, employers and other stakeholders that can support the training and facilitate a successful entry into the labour market.